hosted services

 Recently needed one part of a site to run as one user, and another path to run as another.
 I needed WordPress to run as a non-content owner and yet allow wp-admin to be able to change bits of the site.

-There's two main ways I see to do this, either use AssignUserID*
+There's two main ways I see to do this, either use AssignUserID* or

 tell Apache to proxy the traffic to one of two PHP FPMs.
 This is